 Quantum-confined Stark effect in germanium

-silicon-compatible optics, promising low energy devices for optical interconnects.
-See the Nature letter, a longer JSTQE paper on the original observations, the first modulator, a low-voltage C-band modulator, and a recent JSTQE paper on the detailed physics.
+silicon-compatible optics is particularly promising for low energy devices for optical interconnects.
+Indeed, it may be the lowest energy mechanism we have for getting information off of chips.
+See the Nature letter, a longer JSTQE paper on the original observations, the first modulator, a low-voltage C-band modulator, and a JSTQE paper on the detailed physics.
+The general requirements on modulators for interconnects, and a detailed comparison of this mechanism with others, are given in the major review cited above Attojoule Optoelectronics for Low-Energy Information Processing and Communications - A Tutorial Review

 And, for something different How to become invisible!See also a brief introduction to this